-Online Algebra II Grades 11-12 Half-credit for Part I/Half-credit for Part II Prerequisite(s): Algebra I This course is also available Honors and Credit Recovery
+Online Algebra II Grades 11-12

+Half-credit for Part I/Half-credit for Part II Prerequisite(s): Algebra I

 In this course, you'll know for certain where you are going.
 As an employee of the Functional Consulting Company, you'll travel up the corporate ladder as you succeed with each assignment.
 You'll go from Junior Associate to Senior Staff Member as you prove what you can do.
 Starting with a review of basic algebra, you roll through polynomials, quadratic equations, exponential and logarithmic relations, and arrive at probability and statistics.
 Algebra II is an advanced course using hands-on activities, applications, group interactions, and the latest technology.
 You'll have the algebra you need for college admission, and be on a fast track to career success.